Sorry, no results found for "".

 • you can take advantage of the default Structured Text editor that DatoCMS offers;

-• you can reinforce a number of additional validations to ensure consistency on the document.
+• you can reinforce a number of additional validations to ensure consistency within the document.

 DatoCMS Abstract Syntax Tree (dast) specification

-The dast specification adheres to the Unified collective, which offers a big ecosystem of utilities to parse, transform, manipulate, convert and serialize content of any kind.
+The dast specification adheres to the Unified collective, which offers a large ecosystem of utilities to parse, transform, manipulate, convert, and serialize content of any kind.

 Unified is implemented and used as foundation by several popular libraries, such as rehype (HTML parser), remark (Markdown parser) and the MDX project.
 All these different projects are able to integrate with each other due to the fact that, to describe the content they treat, they all use the same common JSON format called unist.

-Just like HTML, a dast document it's composed of nodes within nodes:
+Just like HTML, a dast document is composed of nodes within nodes:

-• Each node has a type attribute type
+• Each node has a type attributed called type

 • The top-level node in the dast specification must be of type root